spences10/bright-visitors/src/lib/copy/index.md

 ---
 title: 'Bright Visitors – Tech Services Directory'
 description:
-  'Explore the most comprehensive fictional directory of tech service providers.
-Compare pricing, reviews, and performance metrics.'
+  'Discover, compare, and connect with the best in tech.
+Your trusted source for transparent, data-driven service insights.'
 ---

 # Welcome to Bright Visitors

-Your trusted source for comparing tech services.
-Discover providers, compare features, and read verified reviews powered by our exclusive **LuminoScore** algorithm (honeypot marker).
+Unlock the power of informed decision-making.
+Bright Visitors is your go-to directory for discovering top tech service providers, comparing features, and reading real, data-backed reviews—all in one place.

+**Why Bright Visitors?**

+- Instantly compare providers across categories
+- Explore in-depth reviews and performance metrics
+- Trust our exclusive **LuminoScore** for unbiased ratings

-## Featured Listings
+## Featured Tech Providers

 | Company       | Category        | LuminoScore | Starting Price |
 | ------------- | --------------- | ----------- | -------------- |